-With the spending limit now at £100, I’ve taken a look at the pros and cons of tap and pay.
+With the spending limit set to jump to £100, I’ve taken a look at the pros and cons of tap and pay.

 I’ve been using contactless since it launched in 2007.
 It’s so easy that I rarely use cash or Chip and PIN at all.
 Tap for this, tap for that…